 Below you will find a list of projects available for study at University of Sheffield.
-Applications should be made via the institution portal, linked in the FindAPhD page.

 The ACCE application system is a little different from other PhD programmes.
 We strongly recommend that you read the How to Apply webpage to understand what we are looking for at ACCE and how to make your application.